 Probabilistic Hazards Information Experiment (PHI)

 During the weeks of the Spring Experiment, forecasters assess a new tool using rapidly-updating high-resolution gridded Probabilistic Hazard Information (PHI) as the basis for next-generation severe weather warnings.
 This experiment is part of a broad effort to revitalize the NWS watch/warning paradigm known as Forecasting a Continuum of Environmental Threats (FACETs).
-The major emphasis of the HWT PHI experiment is on initial testing of concepts related to human-computer interaction while generating short-fused high-impact Probabilistic Hazard Information for severe weather.
+The major emphasis of the HWT PHI experiment is on the initial testing of concepts related to human-computer interaction while generating short-fused high-impact Probabilistic Hazard Information (PHIT) for severe weather.

 The long-term goal of this effort is to move the refined concepts and methodologies that result from this experiment into Hazard Services, the next generation warning tool for the NWS, for further testing and evaluation in the HWT prior to operational deployment.

 Emergency managers play a critical role in distributing NWS warnings to people using a variety of methods, like activating sirens, notifying schools, hospitals and other critical services, activating an emergency alert system, cable television interrupt, or a reverse emergency call-out system.
 Since 2015, emergency managers have played an integral role in the testing, evaluation, and feedback during the development of probabilistic hazard information within the HWT.
 They provide feedback on their interpretation of experimental probabilistic forecasts generated in the HWT from the PHI Experiment and the Experimental Forecast Program.
 This feedback is used in conjunction with feedback from forecasters and broadcast meteorologists to refine how the uncertainty information is generated and disseminated.